-The TechCrunch Germany Survey – Calling Hamburg, Munich, Cologne, Bielefeld, Frankfurt – TechCrunch
+The TechCrunch Germany Survey — Calling Hamburg, Munich, Cologne, Bielefeld, Frankfurt – TechCrunch

 Over the next few weeks, we will ask entrepreneurs in these cities to talk about their ecosystems, in their own words.

-This is your chance to put Hamburg, Munich, Cologne, Bielefeld, Frankfurt on the Techcrunch Map!
+This is your chance to put Hamburg, Munich, Cologne, Bielefeld and Frankfurt on the TechCrunch Map!

 If you are a tech startup founder or investor in these cities please fill out the survey form here.